grzegorznowak/lxd-pab/README.md

 * Start the server
 `./playgound-server.sh`

+* Let the server script complete

 * In a separate terminal start the client `./playgound-client.sh `

-* get the ip of the container running the playground:
+* Get the ip of the container running the playground:
 ```
 PAB_IP=$(lxc list | grep pab | awk '{print $6}')
 ```